The Representation Jensen-R\'enyi Divergence: Background

 \section{Background}

-Informally, we can say that two distributions differ if their samples contain information that helps us distinguish the distributions they were sampled from.
-Consider two random variables $X$ and $L$, where $X$ is a continuous random variable and $L$ is Bernoulli.
-Let $f(x) = p(x|l=0)$ and $g(x) = p(x|l=1)$ be two densities. $f(x) = g(x)$ for all $x$ is equivalent to say that $X$ and $L$ are statistically independent.
-In terms of $L$, we have that if $f(x) = g(x)$ for all $x$, $ P(L = i|x) = P(L = i)$, for $i = 0,1$.
-In other words, knowing the value of $X$ does not give any additional information about whether $x$ was sampled from $f$ or $g$.
-This idea has been recently exploited in the context of Generative Adversarial Networks (GAN) \cite{goodfellow2014gan}, where the accuracy of the discriminator can be thought as a measure of how different the distributions of the real data and the generated data are.
-We can make this intuition clearer by revisiting a well known result in information theory that relates the Jensen-Shannon divergence with Shannon's mutual information.\\ The Jensen-Shannon divergence is a symmetrized version of the Kullback-Liebler divergence.
-It is also a metric between probability distributions.
-Let $(\mathcal{X}, \mathcal{B}_{\mathcal{X}})$ be a measurable space and $f$ and $g$ be two probability measures defined on it.
-The Jensen-Shannon divergence is defined as
+Informally, we can say that two distributions differ if we can can determine the originating distribution of a point randomly drawn from either.
+Consider two random variables $X$ and $L$, where $X\in \mathcal{X}$ is a continuous random variable and $L$ is Bernoulli.
+Let $p(x|L=0)$ and $p(x|L=1)$ be the two conditional densities. $p(x|L=0) = p(x|L=1), \forall x \in\mathcal{X}$ is equivalent to saying that $X$ and $L$ are statistically independent, and, furthermore, $ P(L = l|x) = P(L = l)$, for $l \in \{0,1\}$.
+In other words, observing $X=x$ provides no information about the conditional distribution.
+This idea has been exploited in the context of generative adversarial networks (GANs)~\cite{goodfellow2014gan}, where the accuracy of the discriminator is a measure of how different the real and generated data distributions are.
+We can make this intuition clearer by revisiting a well-known result in information theory that relates the Jensen-Shannon (JS) divergence with Shannon's mutual information.\\ The JS divergence is a symmetrized version of the Kullback-Liebler divergence.
+Its square root is also a distance metric between probability distributions \cite{endres2003ieeetransit}.
+Let $(\mathcal{X}, \mathcal{B}_{\mathcal{X}})$ be a measurable space and $P$ and $Q$ be two probability measures defined on it, with $M=\frac{1}{2}P+\frac{1}{2}Q$.
+The JS divergence is